allenai/allennlp/tutorials/getting_started/semantic_parsing.md

 The `TransitionFunction` (along with a `State` object which we'll get to later TODO: add link) forms the basis of our decoder state machine, and now we need some way to train it.
 There are a lot of ways to train state machines, depending on what kind of supervision you have.
-You could have fully-labeled correct action sequences, a set of possibly correct action sequences, a way to check the correctness of finished states, or just a reward function on finished or intermediate states.
+You could have fully-labeled correct action sequences (e.g., questions paired with SQL queries), a set of possibly correct action sequences (questions paired a set of logical forms that evaluate to the correct answer), a way to check the correctness of finished states (questions paired with answers), or just a reward function on finished or intermediate states (general reinforcement learning).
 To handle the variety of supervision signals that could be used, we provide a simple `DecoderTrainer` interface that's generic over the supervision type:

 ```python
 class DecoderTrainer(Generic[SupervisionType]):